vinitshahdeo/ProgressiveNewsApp/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Vinit_Shahdeo?style=social)](https://twitter.com/Vinit_Shahdeo)

 <sub><strong>If you find a bug or think something could be better, please file an issue!
-If you think a code change should be made, feel free to file a PR.</strong></sub>
+If you think a code change should be made, feel free to raise a PR.</strong></sub>